agraening1951/CSC449-Team-Project/README.md

 # Sprint Planning Meeting (Week 3)
 Created initial Spring Boot functionality
 Added unit test for displaying reservation details and unit test for seat reservation.
+Added the classes and tests for the pricing options (services) and manage (update) pricing features in our project.